beelerpayton/FracScatt/docs/source/functions.rst

    abs_error : float, optional
 	The errors associated with mass absorption cross-section measurement. mode : string, optional
-	Available options:
 	- 'Mtot_Mbc' : ratio of total particle mass to black carbon mass
 	- 'Rbc' : ratio of coating mass to black carbon mass
 	- 'OC:EC' : ratio of organic carbon mass to black carbon mass
 	- 'percent_BC' : percentage of total particle mass which is attributed to black carbon.

    **Returns**